Bluiss/pp4-marketplace/README.md

 ## Site Objectives

-Design and create a basic eccomerce store to demonstrate understanding of the libraries and frameworks available to developers.
+Design and create a basic skincare storefront to demonstrate an understanding of the Django & Bootstrap Frameworks.

 #### My three main objectives were: